One-stop-shop service model (Joint Metadata and Information Management)

-The measures under the combined information management (YTI) project are designed to establish the operational structures and basic infrastructure for effective information management in public administration, and to form part of the National Architecture for Digital Services.
+The measures under the Joint Metadata and Information Management (YTI) project are designed to establish the operational structures and basic infrastructure for effective information management in public administration, and to form part of the National Architecture for Digital Services.

 The YTI project represents a one-stop-shop service model.
 More information is available on the project's web page (in Finnish and Swedish).